rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Finished the rest of the FreeCodeCamp [Basic Algorithm](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-algorithm-scripting) module.

 **Thoughts:** JavaScript can be hard to debug - especially nested arrays, because they display without the [ ] brackets?
 So it's hard to see if it's working as intended when you console.log() it, since all the data appears one after the other no matter how many 'levels in' each bit is.
+Also sometimes it'll just break and not give you an error message :(

 ## Day 81: 12 February, 2019